aws-samples/aws-groundstation-s3-data-delivery/README.md

 Make sure at minimum you have one SSH key and one VPC with an attached IGW and one public subnet.
 You can use the default VPC provided in the region.
 Follow [these instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) to create an EC2 SSH key in the region that you will be deploying your EC2 resources.

-##	Register on NASA DRL website

-NASA DRL requires everyone to register who uses their RT-STPS and IPOPP software.
-Browse to [the NASA DRL website](https://directreadout.sci.gsfc.nasa.gov/?id=software) and register using your company email address.
-You will need to confirm the email address.
-Registration can take a few days to be approved by NASA staff.

 ##  Create working directory

 ### Linux / Mac